chef/monitoring-integration-automate/ELK/filebeat-installation.md

    ![kibana-filter-example2](images/filebeat-dex.png)

-1. In Kibana, navigate to Discover and the filtered results will be visible:
+1. In Kibana, navigate to Discover, and the filtered results will be visible:

    ![kibana-filter-example3](images/kibana-filter-authn.png)

-1. Click into the logs to confirm the filter is working as expected.
+1. Select the logs to confirm the filter is working as expected.

-   authn-service
+   *authn-service*

    ![kibana-filter-example3](images/kibana-filter-authn-detail.png)

-   automate-dex
+   *automate-dex*

    ![kibana-filter-example3](images/kibana-filter-dex-detail.png)